 At the time of Marcy’s death, Kevin was a battalion chief for the Camas-Washougal Fire Department.

-Court documents reveal that since his arrest, Kevin and Ward have become engaged.
+Court documents and testimony revealed that since his arrest, Kevin and Ward have become engaged.